moonhorse/boltjs/gettingstarted.md

 </p>

 <p>
   Now any JavaScript or CSS files that you place in the <b>src</b> folder of your app will be built into a single file.
+See <a href="building.html">Building Bolt</a> for more details on how to build an app.
 </p>